boynton/sadl/README.md

 TBD.
 For now, see some examples in the [examples](https://github.com/boynton/sadl/tree/master/examples) directory.

+For an example of integrated GraphQL, see [this](https://github.com/boynton/sadl2javagql).
+That project defines a graphql extension to SADL, built on normal HTTP actions (i.e. the graphql only knows to make the same calls your http interface defines).

 ## Usage

 To just parse, show errors, and output the JSON representation of the resulting model: